Srinidhi-17/LEARNFLOW-ML-TASK-5/README.md

 This project focuses on predicting stock prices using a neural network.
 The dataset used is related to Netflix (NFLX) stock, containing features such as Open, High, Low, Close, Adjusted Close, and Volume.

 Dataset Information:
-The dataset used for this project is the historical stock data of Netflix (NFLX), including features like Open, High, Low, Close, Adjusted Close, and Volume.
+The dataset used for this project is the historical stock data of Netflix (NFLX), including features like Open, High, Low, Close, Adjusted Close, and Volume. https://www.kaggle.com/datasets/jainilcoder/netflix-stock-price-predictionNetflix

 Requirements:
-Python 3.x
+Python 3.x,
-Pandas
+Pandas,
-NumPy
+NumPy,
-scikit-learn
+scikit-learn,
-TensorFlow
+TensorFlow,
-Matplotlib
+Matplotlib,
-Seaborn
+Seaborn.

 Installation Instructions:
 Install dependencies: pip install -r requirements.txt